 One of the negative results of this is high traffic at ports, slowed transportation time, delays in deliveries, and damaged goods.
 Another major problem is when inexperienced “individual owner-operators” attempt to provide drayage services.
 When people are not qualified to provide a complete logistics solution, they add to the problem of overcrowded ports, shipping delays, or damaged goods.

-For these reasons, you need a dedicated logistics team.
+For these reasons, you need a dedicated trucking team in New York.
 This team will be able to effectively orchestrate your drayage, cross-docking, and final mile solutions, in order to be sure that your containers are handled properly and efficiently.

 Cross-docking is an optional service in the shipping logistics path.
 This service is typically used for less-than-truckload operations.
 Cross-docking means unloading your fright from an incoming container, and then loading it directly onto outbound trucks or trailers.